netspractice/network-science/README.md

 # Practical Assignments for Network Science

-This repository contains practical assignments for courses "Network Science" and "Structural Analysis and Visualization of Networks" at HSE university.
+This repository contains practical assignments on network analysis.
 All assignments are presented as Jupyter notebooks, that can be done by writing code instead of the line
 ```
 # YOUR CODE HERE
 ```